About Us

 Our Journey

 Milestones and achievements across the decades.
-Edit the markup below to update milestones.

 Founding

-Financed by Venture capital of IDBI for pilot plant of Paracetamol from nitrobenzene using selective catalytic hydrogenation.
+Financed by Venture Capital of IDBI for pilot plant of Paracetamol from nitrobenzene using selective catalytic hydrogenation.

 First manufacturing site